abrochard/emacs-config/README.md

 README.md | This file
-configuration.org | Main org file with all the configuration in elisp blocks elfeed.org | Separate list of blogs and RSS feeds for elfeed to grab sreenshot.JPG | Just a screenshot of the beast extra | Folder to place any extra .el files to be loaded on startup
+configuration.org | Main org file with all the configuration in elisp blocks elfeed.org | Separate list of blogs and RSS feeds for elfeed to grab cheatsheet.org | Dedicated to loading the cheatsheet extension sreenshot.JPG | Just a screenshot of the beast extra | Folder to place any extra .el files to be loaded on startup